irtiza7/gift-token-generation-api/README.md

 # Gift-Token-Generator-And-Redeemer
+You can use this API to generate required number of unique tokens and also redeem them.
+The API has 3 endpoints for the client:
+  - [POST] /api/generate_tokens
+  - [POST] /api/redeem_token
+  - [GET] /api/get_tokens
+There are another 2 endpoints for the developer:
+  - [GET] /api/dev/display_data
+  - [DELETE] /api/dev/delete_all_data

+To generate tokens, first hit the "generate_tokens" endpoint.
+The request's body should contain a JSON object with "clientName", "numberOfTokensRequired" and "lengthOfTokens" as keys and your requirements as the values.
+Example:
+{
+  "clientName": "Google",
+  "numberOfTokensRequired" : 10000,
+  "lengthOfTokens": 12
+}

+Once the reques is sent, the server generates the required number of tokens and stores them in the database.
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.